OpenACC/openacc-best-practices-guide/02-Porting.markdown

 amount of change between two iterations is within some tolerance, the problem is considered converged and the outer loop will exit.

-The second loop simply updates the value of `A` with the values calculated into `Anew`.
+The second loop nest simply updates the value of `A` with the values calculated into `Anew`.
 If this is the last iteration of the convergence loop, `A` will be the final, converged value.
 If the problem has not yet converged, then `A` will serve as the input for the next iteration.
 As with the above loop nest, each iteration of this loop nest is independent of each other and is safe to parallelize.
 A common optimization for this method is to use two pointers so